Zugspitze stopper puller

 Meeting point at the parking lot of the Eibsee cable car, issue of rental equipment.
 Joint ascent via the Wiener Neustädter Hütte to the Zugspitze.
 Afterwards descent with the Zugspitzbahn.

 You can expect a challenging mountain tour with 2000 Hm in the ascent.
-The descent takes place with the Zugspitzbahn.
-Prerequisite for the ascent are Surefootedness and conditin for up to 6 - 8 h ascent (pure walking time) with approx. 5 kg luggage.
-The route offers from easy hiking trail to moderately difficult via ferrata passages (C) and easy climbing a lot of variety.
-In the company of a mountain guide, the route is manageable for sure-footed and giddy climbers with the appropriate condition.
+The descent is with the Zugspitzbahn.
+Prerequisites for the ascent are Sure-footedness and fitness for up to 6 - 8 h ascent (pure walking time) with approx. 5 kg luggage.
+The route offers from easy hiking trail to moderately difficult via ferrata passages (C) and easy climbing.
+Accompanied by a mountain guide, the route is suitable for sure-footed mountaineers with a head for heights and the appropriate level of fitness.

-"I particularly like the Stopselzieher because the climb is full of surprises and ultimately leads to the summit easier than suspected.
+"I particularly like the Stopselzieher because the climb is full of surprises and ultimately leads to the summit more easily than expected.

-I then usually take my guests on the short rope, which saves them energy and we then get to the summit ridge at 2,800m quickly and without problems."
+I usually take my guests on a short rope, which saves them energy and we then reach the summit ridge at 2,800m quickly and without any problems."

 Christof Schellhammer